alexandershov/IdeaProjects/tools/bazel/bazel.md

 You can explore bazel action  graph with the `bazel aquery <...>`

-### Local/Remote Cache
-Cache can be local or remote.
-Local cache is, ahem, local and lives on a local host machine.
-Remote cache is, ahem, remote, essentially it's cache on some remote host.

 ### Repository Cache
 There's also repository cache. when you use some repository_rule (e.g. http_archive), then it uses `ctx.download` or `ctx.download_and_extract` which uses repository cache under the hood.